ogoid/makedoc/README.md

 natbib/biblatex packages, the references will be processed with pandoc-citeproc (in this case the `csl` key may specify a citation style file).

+Also, you may define a multi-file document using the `chapters` metadata key.

 # Compilation

 ```sh